-Double rooms from $195.74 (€180), excluding tax at 6 per cent.
-Please note the hotel charges an additional local city tax of 5% per room per night on check-out.
+Double rooms from £93.22 (€105), including tax at 9 per cent.
+Please note the hotel charges an additional local city tax of 7% per room per night on check-in and an additional local city tax of €3.00 per person per night on check-out.

 Rates don’t include the à la carte breakfast of dishes such as poached eggs with smoked salmon, scrambled eggs and pancetta croissants, seasonal fruit salads, home-made granola and smoothies (from €5).